hpssjellis/neuro-ml/README.md

 ## Continuity Note

 This program spans a multi-year biological and educational timeline that may extend past a single teacher's classroom tenure.
 To remain resilient to staff transitions (including planned retirement from full-time teaching), the program should be structured so that: (1) the software/data pipeline and experimental protocols are documented and version-controlled independently of any one individual, (2) the laboratory partner (family research contact) holds continuity of the biological/instrument side across cohorts, and (3) a designated in-school robotics/computing teacher of record is identified for each academic year, with the original proposer available in an advisory/consulting capacity post-retirement (e.g., via periodic TOC coverage or remote review of student software).
 The CL1's remote "Wetware as a Service" access model may also reduce continuity risk, since a physical unit does not need to remain sited at one school for the CL1-stage work to continue.
+The Stage 0 browser-based sandbox further reduces continuity risk: it is a single, dependency-free HTML file that runs offline, requires no institutional account or ongoing subscription, and can be handed to any future teacher of record, TOC, or student cohort with zero setup — protocol files saved from it (JSON) are portable across school years independent of who is running the program.

 ## Student Research Roles

+### Protocol Design Team (Sandbox)

+- design zone-role layouts and sparse input/output mappings
+- author and iterate on truth tables
+- tune Encourage/Discourage frequency schedules and interpret influence-matrix convergence
+- export candidate protocols for the Software Engineering Team

 ### Reinforcement Learning Team